Potaro-Siparuni: Tourism

 Kaieteur Falls is a major tourist attraction in Guyana.
-It is in Kaieteur National Park in the center of Guyana's rainforest.
-The park is served by Kaieteur International Airport, about a 15-minute walk from the top of Kaieteur falls, with frequent flights to Ogle Airport and Cheddi Jagan International Airport in Georgetown.
+It is in Kaieteur National Park in the centre of Guyana's rainforest.
+The park is served by Kaieteur International Airport, about a 15-minute walk from the top of Kaieteur Falls, with frequent flights to Ogle Airport and Cheddi Jagan International Airport in Georgetown.
 Within Potaro-Siparuni is also a section of the Amazon rainforest.

 Territorial claim

-Venezuela has attempted to renew its claim to Guyana’s Essequibo territory, which is situated west of the Essequibo River.
-The status of the border controversy is subject to the Geneva Agreement, which was signed by the United Kingdom, Venezuela and British Guiana on February 17, 1966.
+Venezuela has attempted to renew its claim to Guyana's Essequibo territory, which is situated west of the Essequibo River.
+The status of the border controversy is subject to the Geneva Agreement, which was signed by the United Kingdom, Venezuela, and British Guiana on 17 February 1966.

 As of December 2020, the matter is being addressed by the ICJ.
 Pending its final decision, the ICJ indicated the following provisional measures in its Order of 1 December 2023:

 (1) The Bolivarian Republic of Venezuela shall refrain from taking any action which would modify the situation that currently prevails in the territory in dispute, whereby the Co-operative Republic of Guyana administers and exercises control over that area;

-(2) Both Parties shall refrain from any action which might aggravate or extend the dispute before the Court or make it more difficult to resolve.”
+(2) Both Parties shall refrain from any action which might aggravate or extend the dispute before the Court or make it more difficult to resolve.